Axion-like Universal Gravitational Wave Interpretation of Pulsar Timing Array Data: Pulsar Timing Array Data Fit

 where the coefficient of A is numerically given and the $f_\mathrm{min}$ is approximated to 0 since the PTA working frequencies $f_{\mathrm{PTA}}$ is much larger than $f_{\mathrm{CMB}}$.
 Hence, to discuss model parameters most preferred by NANOGrav data we remove the points violating the GW energy density bound due to CMB.

 Performing the fit, the posterior distributions are shown in the left panel of ~Fig.~\ref{fig:GWPsFIT}, with the best-fit point (yellow dot).
 The right panel of Fig.~\ref{fig:GWPsFIT} displays the GW energy spectra assuming best fit parameters for Eq.~\eqref{eq:Gwstot}.
 We compare them with the first 14 frequency ``violin plot'' bins of the NANOGrav 15-year data set as in Ref.~\cite{NANOGrav:2023gor}, to reduce correlations with excess noise at higher frequencies.
 Further, we display (``Max A'') the GW spectrum fit with the maximum possible value of A within 1-$\sigma$ region which does not violate the CMB $N_{\rm eff}$ bound.
 Since our UGW fit mainly relies on the term in denominator of Eq.~\eqref{eq:UGWs} that is $(5 f_0/C)^{-1.8}$ for interpretation of the lower frequency GW signal, we favor values of parameter $C$ that will enable $f_\mathrm{PTA}$ to be located within the interval that $(5 f_0/C)$-term dominates.
-Further, the right panel of Fig.~\ref{fig:GWPsFIT} displays the sensitivity region of the Nancy Roman telescope (Roman)~\cite{Wang:2022sxn}, highlighting that future Roman observations will be able to further restrict the parameter space of our scenario and discriminate between GWs originating from soliton models by considering coincidence with PTA signatures.